-The last individual FCPA enforcement action by the SEC occurred on October 14, 2021 (nearly one year ago) – see here.
+The last individual FCPA enforcement action by the SEC occurred on October 14, 2020 (more than 1.5 years ago) – see here.

-This one year gap is the most significant gap in individual FCPA enforcement by the SEC since 2013.
+This one year gap is the most significant gap in individual FCPA enforcement by the SEC in nearly a decade.

-Since October 14, 2021 there have been four corporate SEC FCPA enforcement actions and none of them have involved related actions against individuals.
+Since late October, 2020 there have been six corporate SEC FCPA enforcement actions and none of them have involved related actions against individuals.